Retailing

 Alcohol retail

 Coles operates over 900 bottle shops under the banners 1st Choice, Liquorland and Vintage Cellars.
+In 2025 Coles announced it will discontinue its Vintage Cellars and First Choice brands, and rebrand them to Liquorland.
 It imports under the names James Busby Fine Wine & Spirits, and Australian Beer Connoisseurs.
 Sold its pubs and pokies business in 2019.

 Contact Details